TimKie/YOLO-LiDAR-Fusion/README.md

    - **--dataset-path**: specifies the relative path to the KITTI dataset (default: '../KITTI_dataset/')

-   - **--output-path**: specifies the relative path where the output should be saved (default: '../Model_Output/'
+   - **--output-path**: specifies the relative path where the output should be saved

+- If _image_index_ is a 6 digit number between '000000' and '007517':
+    - if **--output-path** is not specified: processed image will only be displayed
+    - if **--output-path** is specified: processed image will be stored in directory passed as parameter

-   If _image_index_ is set to 'random', the following parameter has to be specified:
+- If _image_index_ is set to 'random', the following parameter has to be specified:
    - **--image-amount**: specifies the desired amount of random images (defualt: 10)

-   If _image_index_ is set to 'video', the following parameter has to be specified:
+- If _image_index_ is set to 'video', the following parameter has to be specified:
    - **--video-dir**: specifies the relative path of the directory that contains the ordered frames of the video that the model should process (defuat: '../KITTI_raw_data')